 Interest Rate Swaptions.
-As of March 31, 2016 and December 31, 2015, the Company had the following outstanding interest rate swaptions (agreements to enter into interest rate swaps in the future for which the Company would either pay or receive a fixed rate) that were utilized as macro-economic hedges:
+The Company may use interest rate swaptions (agreements to enter into interest rate swaps in the future for which the Company would either pay or receive a fixed rate) independently, or in conjunction with other derivative and non-derivative instruments, in order to mitigate risks associated with the Company's investment portfolio.
+As of September 30, 2016 and December 31, 2015, the Company had the following outstanding interest rate swaptions that were utilized as macro-economic hedges: